solliancenet/ica-wbs/Starter-artifacts/Resources/containerization-starter/README.md

 ## Starter setup

 Setup will take around **one hour** to complete.
+Consider starting with this section on day one, then the following section (How to use the starter) on day two.

 What you need to get started is the following:

 1. Microsoft Azure subscription must be pay-as-you-go or MSDN